 If you were a stay-at-home parent, maybe your kids started school.
 If you were getting through an illness, perhaps you made a full recovery.
 Make it clear to your interviewer that whatever prompted your break in employment is now resolved, so there’s no chance of you taking off shortly after they hire you.

-How to answer question related to employment gaps
+How to answer questions related to employment gaps

 While it’s fine to keep the details you provide to a minimum, don’t distort the truth.
 Be upfront with your interviewer about why you spent time out of the workforce and if necessary, take accountability for actions that led up to it.
 Read our guide about how to explain getting fired here.